Zieba-Games/Znajd-ukryty-skarb/README.md

 Prosta gra przeglądarkowa.
 Simple browser game.

 Tylko po polsku.
+Tylko na Windows.
 Only in polish.
+Only for Windows.